bigmat18/Mindflayer/100. Notes/Voronoi Decoposition.md

 3. if the new sites in S meet some convergence criterion, then termiante; otherwise return to step 1.

 #### Centroid Voronoi Tasselation (CVT)
-Methods that iterativeky optimize the position of the samoples using some energy function.
+Methods that iteratively optimize the position of the samples using some energy function.

 A CVT is a VT where each site (point) lies in the centroid of its region:
 $$p_i = \frac{\int_{V_i}x\rho(x) dx}{\int_{V_i}\rho(x)dx}$$